Retirement Planning in Bridgeport, CT

 Planning for your golden years may involve factors that feel like competing priorities, like making the most out of your remaining years while also prioritizing what you leave behind for loved ones.

-Many Bridgeport, CT clients find it helpful to group retirement objectives into three categories:
+Many Bridgeport, CT clients find that categorizing retirement objectives into three groups helps simplify decision-making:

 • Lifestyle goals – Discretionary goals such as travel and personal priorities